The post Potato and Duck Egg Scramble appeared first on Cooking is Messy.

 The post Hot Cross Buns appeared first on Cooking is Messy.

-Soft Boiled Eggs with Grilled Cheese Soldiers
+]]>The post Soft Boiled Eggs with Grilled Cheese Soldiers appeared first on Cooking is Messy.

-Ok, true life confession – it took me until I was thirty to have a soft boiled egg.
+]]>Ok, true life confession – it took me until I was thirty to have a soft boiled egg.
 I have no idea why it took me so long because I love dipping bread into runny egg yolks.
 What have I been doing all my life?!
 But I got into the idea recently after having a grilled cheese with a poached egg on top at Bidwell in Union Market.
 It was delicious – buttery, cheesy, and gooey.
 But I felt like I’d rather have my egg on the side so that the sandwich bread would stay crisp.
 And that gave me the idea for soft boiled eggs with grilled cheese soldiers (dipping sticks).

 I don’t think eggs and soldiers is such a big deal here in the US.
 I say that because as previously mentioned it took me until I was thirty to have a soft boiled egg.
 But in the UK, it’s totally a thing.
 I once had a 15 minute conversation about egg cups with my colleagues at the Science Museum as we got ready for work.
 I had never thought about egg cups before, but clearly they had.
 But today I have four of my very own and they are truly a must have for soft boiled eggs.
 Without them, how will your eggs stand up and how will you dip your soldiers?!
 Hooray for single use kitchen gadgets.
 I just can’t get enough.
 (It’s sad but true).